Rolling containers and their application scenarios

 # Sample code snippet

-Half-screen draggable containers within a page are a common type of interaction, allowing the user to expand the list by scrolling.
-In the past, developers can achieve through the ability to negotiate gestures, but it is more cumbersome.
+A semi-screen drag-and-drop container within a page is a common interaction, allowing the user to expand the list by scrolling.
+In the past, developers could achieve this through the ability to negotiate by gestures, but it was cumbersome.

-The framework provides draggable-sheet Components that encapsulate this capability, including the
+The framework provides a draggable-sheet`component that encapsulates this capability, including

 • Hide scroll bar

-• Scroll to the specified locationsnap To the key point)
+• Scroll to the specified position (snapto the key point)

 <draggable-sheet